 Treatment for an ectopic pregnancy may involve medication or even surgery.
 The doctor can determine the best treatment for the woman’s situation and symptoms.

 If you, or someone you know, are experiencing any of these symptoms, it is important that you contact a doctor immediately.
-If you need assistance locating a doctor, please contact Advice & Aid at our 24-hour hotline at 913.962.0200.
+If you need assistance locating a doctor, we can help.
+Our hotline is available 24 hours a day at 913-962-0200.